MathML/website/faq.md

 used for Trident.
 Hence we would like to convince Microsoft to give a this a try.

-**Where can I vote for MathML support in Chrome and Internet Explorer**
+**Where can I vote for MathML support in Chrome and Internet Explorer?**

 Try [here](link to code google com) and [here](link to status modern ie).